michaelxwebb/Enterprise-IAM-Lab/README.md

 The Enterprise IAM Lab was designed to demonstrate practical Identity and Access Management (IAM) skills by simulating an enterprise identity environment using Microsoft Entra ID P2.
 The lab implements RBAC, Conditional Access, Administrative Units, MFA, and Identity Governance to showcase how organizations enforce least privilege, secure user access, and support Zero Trust security principles.

 ### Skills Learned
-- Applying RBAC and Administrative Units to enforce least privilege for users.
+- Applying RBAC and Administrative Units to enforce least privilege and delegated administration for users.
-- Ability to automate group assignments for users through dynamic groups.
+- Automating user group assignments using Dynamic Groups.
 - Designing and implementing Conditional Access policies to restrict and grant access based off conditions.
-- Enhanced knowledge of Identity Governance concepts, including access reviews, and privileged access management.
+- Practical experience with Identity Governance concepts, including Access Reviews and Privileged Identity Management (PIM).
-- Development of critical thinking and problem-solving skills through designing security controls and troubleshooting identity and access scenarios.
+- Strenghtened critical thinking and problem-solving skills through designing security controls and troubleshooting identity and access scenarios.

 ### Tools Used
-- Microsoft Entra ID P2 for implementing RBAC, Conditional Access, MFA, and Administrative Units.
+- Microsoft Entra ID P2 for implementing RBAC, Conditional Access, MFA, Identity Governance and Administrative Units.
 - Microsoft Authenticator and Temporary Access Pass for MFA enrollment and authentication recovery.
 - Microsoft Azure Portal for tenant administration and identity configuration.
 - Access Reviews and Entitlement Management to simulate identity governance workflows